Friday December 31, 2010

 No one wants ... (more >>>)

 "A Date Which Will Live In Infamy ..."
-On December 7, 1941, Pearl Harbor was attacked by the Japanese.
+On December 7, 1941, Pearl Harbor was attacked by Japan.
 This event galvanized our nation and made us officially part of the Second World War, even though we had already been involved in assisting England - and other nations - against the Nazis.

 Family legend has it that my dad and a couple of his brothers hitchhiked down to a recruiting office the following day and put their names on the enlistment roll.
 My dad chose the Navy but wasn't called to active duty until 1944.
 Probable reasons were not enough ships available plus his critical worker status as an experienced freight railroader.